American Standard Faucets Review & Rating Updated: June 3, 2025

 We can find nothing about the faucets that stands out and no particular reason to prefer an American Standard faucet over all of the other good faucets available in roughly the same price range.

-On the other hand, if an American Standard faucet strikes your fancy, we can think of no good reason not to buy it.
+On the other hand, if an American Standard faucet strikes your fancy, we can think of no reason not to buy it.
 The quality is good and well-supported by a strong warranty and the post-sale support is excellent.

 So, while we would probably not go out looking specifically for an American Standard faucet, if we found one we liked, we would have little hesitation installing it in even a busy kitchen or main bath.